The Border Post

-The Border Post (Karaula) is a comedy-drama produced in international cooperation between the countries of the former Yugoslavia and directed by Rajko Grlić.
-It was released in 2006.
+The Border Post (Karaula) is a 2006 comedy-drama produced in international cooperation between the countries of former Yugoslavia and directed by Rajko Grlić.
+It is based on Ante Tomić's novel Ništa nas ne smije iznenaditi.

-Synopsis
+Plot

 A Yugoslav People's Army military border post on the Yugoslav-Albanian border in the late 1980s is thrown into disarray when its commander Safet Pašić discovers he has syphilis which he contracted from a local prostitute.
 To conceal his infidelity from his wife, he raises the combat readiness with a fabricated story about an imminent Albanian attack to buy time until he can complete the three-week course of penicillin.

-Although the leave is cancelled for all personnel, Pašić secretly sends his doctor Siniša to transport his things from his home or to the barracks.
+Although the leave is cancelled for all personnel, Pašić secretly sends his doctor Siniša to transport his things from his home to the barracks.
 There, Siniša meets Pašić's wife Mirjana who is tired of her husband's military career.
 After several meetings they start a passionate affair.

 Meanwhile, soldiers in the barracks reinforce their positions and try to spend their time.
 One of the soldiers, Ljuba Paunović, pulls various pranks to be discharged from the army which causes frequent conflicts with Pašić.
 In honor of deceased President Josip Broz Tito, (inspired by television coverage of the Relay of Youth), Paunović volunteers to march hundreds of kilometers from the barracks to Tito's grave at the House of Flowers in Belgrade.
 He is then sent to the high command but once there, he says he never actually wanted to march, and that Lt.
 Pašić had forced him.
 The high command decides to punish Pašić and sends a group of soldiers to arrest him.
 On their way, Mirjana joins them to find out what is really happening with her husband.

 The sentries at the border post see the approaching military vehicles which they mistake for the Albanian troops and open fire.
-The shots hit and mortally wound Mirjana, while Paunović and Pašić start begin a fight which leaves Pašić dead.
+The shots hit and mortally wound Mirjana, while Paunović and Pašić start a fight which leaves Pašić dead.

 The film ends with Siniša returning home, visibly shaken.